Slippery Rock, Pennsylvania

 Slippery Rock is a borough in Butler County, Pennsylvania.
-The population was 3,081 at the 2020 census.
+The population was 3,558 at the 2020 census.
 Slippery Rock is included in the Greater Pittsburgh Region.
 The area is home to Slippery Rock University of Pennsylvania, partially in the borough limits, and attended by nearly 9,000 students as a member of the Pennsylvania State System of Higher Education.

+History

+The origins of the name "Slippery Rock" date back to colonial times, when members of the Seneca Nation chased European soldiers through the area where Slippery Rock lies today.
+While crossing a creek, the Seneca lost their footing and slipped on the moss-covered rocks of the creek.
+The Seneca would later name the creek Slippery Rock.

 The post office for Slippery Rock Township was established in 1826 in the Ginger Hill area.
-The town of Ginger Hill was incorporated as a borough under the name Centreville in 1841, later changing its name to Slippery Rock in 1896.
+The town of Ginger Hill was incorporated as a borough under the name Centreville in 1841, later changing its name to Slippery Rock in 1896 after the Slippery Rock Creek.

+In 1889, Slippery Rock State Normal School was founded in the borough.
+In 1926, the state of Pennsylvania purchased the institution, and in 1960 the school was rebranded as Slippery Rock State College.
+1983 marked the final rebrand, wherein the name Slippery Rock University of Pennsylvania was adopted.
+Today, Slippery Rock University plays a significant role in the community.

 Geography

 Slippery Rock is located in northwest Butler County at (41.063746, −80.055007).
 According to the United States Census Bureau, the borough has a total area of 4.3 km2, all land.
 Slippery Rock Creek, the borough's namesake, runs through a valley 2 mi south of the borough.

 The terrain around Slippery Rock is hilly, and the strip mining of coal has been a prominent commercial activity in the surrounding area, which is largely agricultural.